anjalibajaj23318/Task-Manager/README.md

 During my time working with Next.js, I've learned how to implement server-side rendering, local storage, and debug errors that have come up.
 I've also learned how to write code and start projects in Next.js, calling them from the root folder (pages/index.js).

-I have faced few issues which I have mentioned above and were not able to debug them correctly due to some knowledge gaps with Next.js and would love to exploremore as I gain more experience with it.
+I have faced few issues which I have mentioned above and were not able to debug them correctly due to some knowledge gaps with Next.js and would love to explore more as I gain more experience with it.

 ```

-## Resources I have used during this project:
+## Resources I have used during this Technical assessment:

 ```